CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 <?php COUCH::invoke(); ?>
 ```

 Notice how the template contains no HTML markup within it at all.
-All the work is done by using snippets.<br/>
+All the work is done by using snippets.
-Run this snippet and you'll find that the 'smart\_embed' tag outputs the 'default.html' snippets for each chunk area.<br/>
+Run this snippet and you'll find that the 'smart\_embed' tag outputs the 'default.html' snippets for each chunk area.
 Nothing spectacular so far - we know the tag searched for

 *   index-default.\*